 The Cost of Probate in California

-Seeing all the steps in the last section may leave you wondering: how much does probate cost in California?
+Seeing all the steps in the last section may leave you wondering: how much does probate will cost in California?
 The answer depends on who you choose to help you with the process.

 Using a probate attorney will cost you a percentage of the gross value of the probated estate, in addition to an hourly rate.
-California’s probate code has statutory provisions that govern attorney fees.
+California’s probate will code has statutory provisions that govern attorney fees.
 The percentages are:

 - 4% of the first $100,000 of the gross value